flyteorg/flyte/.github/ISSUE_TEMPLATE/backend-plugin-request.md

 ---
-name: Backend Plugin request
+name: Plugin request
-about: This issue is used to request for and track addition of new backend plugins in Flyte
+about: This issue is used to request for and track addition of new plugins in Flyte
-title: "[Backend][Plugin]"
+title: "[Plugin]"
-labels: untriaged
+labels: untriaged,plugins
 assignees: ''

 ---